Home Appraisal Questions Answered

 Whether you’re buying, refinancing your existing mortgage, or selling your house to anyone other than a cash buyer, a home appraisal is a key component of the transaction.
 Even in a gift of equity situation, where the home is sold to a family member, a house appraisal is needed.

-Basically, anyone with a home (or planning to buy one) will want to understand how appraisals Because somewhere along the homeownership journey one will be required.
+Basically, anyone with a home (or planning to buy one) will want to understand how appraisals work.
+Because somewhere along the homeownership journey, one will be required.

 What Sellers Need to Know